qe201020335/HRCounter/README.md

 ### WearOS Smart Watch
 There are 2 options.
 1. Use [Heart for Bluetooth](https://play.google.com/store/apps/details?id=lukas.the.coder.heartforbluetooth) on your watch and use it as a BLE heart rate monitor.
-Then download [Pulsoid](https://pulsoid.net/) on your phone and follow instructions for Pulsoid [above](#Pulsoid)
+Then follow the instructions for BLE Compatible HR Monitor [above](#ble-compatible-hr-monitor)
 2. Use [HypeRate](https://hyperate.io/) which you can download it on the [play store](https://play.google.com/store/apps/details?id=de.locxserv.hyperatewearos) and follow instructions for HypeRate [above](#HypeRate)

 Depending on your watch, monitoring quality may not be as good as a dedicated heart rate monitor.